SEE WHO’S EXHIBITING AT CONTEMPORARY ART FAIRS

 Kasia Clarke paints intuitive and emotive abstract landscapes, rich in colour and texture.
 Free and energetic mark-making contrasts with a soulful depth; these are captivating paintings that offer a hint of a recognisable landscape but with an intriguing ambiguity leaving them fully open to interpretation.

 Michael’s aim is to capture the essence of a distant view, capturing light interacting with the landscape.
 Michael likes to work from memory, giving him more freedom and expression and the ability to use bold open brush strokes alongside palette knife mark making, achieving rich textured paintings and creating more energy and emotion.

 I am a self-taught artist with my own characteristic style.
 I specialise in acrylic or oil on canvas and base content on many situations including everyday life, extensive travel and memory.
 All of my work is original.
 My paintings are not photographic but attempt to represent accurate depictions of the subject and the ambience of the scene.
+Commissions are also available.

 Rebecca’s most successful works to date explore the London Underground from striking and unusual perspectives, in both painting and printmaking.
 She is a member of the Society of Graphic Fine Art, has sold to collectors around the world, has exhibited internationally and has featured in several Royal Academy Summer Exhibitions.

 Contemporary paintings in a vibrant expressive style which achieve a balance between realism and abstraction to create a visual harmony.
 Ellie's graphic design background can be seen in the dynamic use of composition and harmonious colour schemes.
 She is a full member of Guildford Art Society and exhibits regularly.